tkadur/dotfiles/README.md

-My sketchy dotfiles consisting mostly of GPI presets and stuff stolen from other people.
+My sketchy dotfiles consisting mostly of stuff stolen from other people.